Floorp-Projects/Floorp/toolkit/components/telemetry/docs/pings.rst

 ==========

 * :doc:`main <main-ping>` - contains the information collected by Telemetry (Histograms, hang stacks, ...)
+* :doc:`saved-session <main-ping>` - contains the *"classic"* Telemetry payload with measurements covering the whole browser session.
+Used to make storage of saved-session easier server-side.
 * ``activation`` - *planned* - sent right after installation or profile creation
 * ``upgrade`` - *planned* - sent right after an upgrade
 * ``deletion`` - *planned* - on opt-out we may have to tell the server to delete user data